timgoalen/timgoalen-portfolio/README.md

 [View the prototype Squarespace site here](https://www.timgoalen.com)

 Aims for improvements on the Squarespace version include:
-- improving performance & accesibility
+- improving performance & accessibility
 - increasing the ease of implementing future custom features
 - reducing yearly subscription cost

 The main design updates include:
-- simplifing the site from a multi-page to a single-page design
+- simplifying the site from a multi-page to a single-page design
-- ommitting the separate landing page, improving UX by taking the user directly to content
+- omitting the separate landing page, improving UX by taking the user directly to content
-- featuring just selected credits (highlights) in the Credits and Listen sections
+- featuring selected credits - rather than comprehensive credits - in the Credits and Listen sections
 - improving the colour scheme and typography
-- improving feedback from user interactions
+- improving feedback from user interactions, such as:
     - hover effects on menu items and input fields
-    - transition effects on page load and when navigattion scrolls to a section
+    - transition effects on page load and when navigation scrolls to a section

 The site was built with a **mobile-first** approach, using responsive units (`%`, `vh` and `vw`) where possible, to keep media queries to a minimum.

 ### Colour Scheme

-The site has a contemporary mimimalist aesthetic, based on a monochrome colour palette of white and black, with red and blue accent colours being used sparingly.
+The site has a contemporary minimalist aesthetic, based on a monochrome colour palette of white and black, with red and blue accent colours being used sparingly.

 ![Image of the colour palette](documentation/colour-palette.png)

 ### Typography
-The site uses a single font - 'Poppins' - with the browser-default sans serif as a fallback in case tyhe main font fails to load correctly.
-Poppins is a contemporary font that fit the mimimalist aesthetic by it by it's design being based on pure geometry.
+The site uses a single font - 'Poppins' - with the browser-default sans serif as a fallback in case the main font fails to load correctly.
+Poppins is a contemporary font that fit the minimalist aesthetic by it by it's design being based on pure geometry.

 The oversized section titles use the thin 100-weight version of the font, with a responsive font-size of `calc(4rem + 0.5vw)`.